 Cultural Impact of Multilingualism

 Multilingualism weaves a vibrant tapestry into cultural festivals and traditions.
 Across regions, historical languages like Vulgar Latin leave their mark, enriching modern celebrations.
-Elements of Franco-Provençal also play a significant role, shaping regional expressions and fostering inclusivity22.
+Elements of Franco-Provençal also play a significant role, shaping regional expressions and fostering inclusivity.

 Festivals and Traditions

 Local celebrations often reflect the linguistic diversity of their communities.
 For example, in the Aosta Valley, Franco-Provençal influences are evident in traditional songs and dances.
-These events highlight the cultural pride tied to regional languages23.
+These events highlight the cultural pride tied to regional languages.

 In Sardinia, festivals like Sa Sartiglia showcase the enduring legacy of Vulgar Latin.
 Participants wear costumes and perform rituals that trace back to ancient traditions.
-Such events serve as a bridge between the past and present22.
+Such events serve as a bridge between the past and present.

 Historical Influences